 Many travelers stress out when delays happen.
 This is natural.
 The reality is that there is not much you can do.
-Accepting this and reminding yourself that you will get there will help your mental state.
+Accepting this and reminding yourself that you will get there at some point can help your mental state.

 Multitask in line.

-Let’s face it: The gate agents get swamped when delays happen.
+Flights delays stack up.
+The gate agents get swamped.
 If you are standing in a long line, be on your phone to the airline’s 800 number while you wait.
 Then get assistance from whoever is available first.

 Have Twitter?
 Find the airlines’ customer service Twitter handle and tweet them.
 I’ve had WAY faster responses by doing this.
 They’ll ask you to private message your confirmation code.
 You can often make all necessary changes without ever talking to a human.

 Me: Hi there.
-I understand that you are swamped and I want to make this as easy as possible.
+I understand you are swamped and I want to make this as easy as possible.
 I am probably going to miss my connection due to the delay.
-Is there any way you can protect me on the 4:30?
-Or maybe there’s availability on the United 5pm flight?
+Is there any availability on the United 5pm flight?

 Agent: Sure thing.
 Let me check.
-(Secretly thinking- thank you for not yelling and for helping me out.)
+(Secretly thinking, “Thank you for not yelling and for making my job easier.”)

 Ask to be protected on another flight.